 From November 16, 2009:

 One of our family’s favorite Thanksgiving traditions is this sweet potato casserole.
-My daughter Elizabeth, who has been known to cast a suspicious eye on my attempts to lighten up recipes, once said to me, “Don’t go messing with this recipe.
+My daughter Elizabeth, who has been known to cast a suspicious eye on my attempts to make recipes more Weight Watcher-friendly, once said to me, “Don’t go messing with this recipe.
 It’s perfect just the way it is.”

 2 egg whites (or 1 egg) 3 cups cooked mashed sweet potatoes* (about 2 1/4 lbs.)
 1/4 cup firmly packed brown sugar 1/3 cup nonfat milk 2 T. butter, melted 1 t. vanilla extract 1/2 t. salt